"The Best News on Anna Maria Island Since 1992"

 Odd beach scour

-Included with the pictures of destruction the Islander's aerial photographer Jack Elka brought back from Lee and Charlotte counties in Charley's aftermath were some odd-looking scour marks on the beaches there.
+Included with the pictures of destruction the islander's aerial photographer Jack Elka brought back from Lee and Charlotte counties in Charley's aftermath were some odd-looking scour marks on the beaches there.

 According to Rick Spadoni, a coastal engineer with Coastal Planning and Engineering in Boca Raton - he's the guy who handled much of the Island's beach renourishment project - the beach configuration is called a "cuspate beach."